 Description

-- RUGGED CONSTRUCTION: Forged 7075-T6 aircraft-grade aluminum alloy housing provides exceptional durability and shock resistance in extreme conditions, ensuring long-lasting reliability.
+- RUGGED CONSTRUCTION: Forged 7075-T6 aluminum alloy housing provides exceptional durability and shock resistance in extreme conditions, ensuring long-lasting reliability.

 - ADVANCED ILLUMINATION: Red LED illuminated .308 Horseshoe reticle with six adjustable brightness levels and “off” positions between each setting for optimal visibility in any light.